AegisAEGIS

 Getting Started

-Get Aegis running in under 2 minutes:
+Get Aegis running in under 2 minutes.
+The fastest way is the one-liner setup script:

 1